sillevl/course-databases/docs/mysql-introduction.md

 ```

 ---
 To combine all steps above a script has been created for your ease , save the following code as a batch file (.bat extension) and double click it.
-This will :
+This will open/run :
-* open Xammp Control center (for easier monitoring & managing of the server)
+* Xammp Control center (for easier monitoring & managing of the server)
-* a command window that will actually start the srever (so you don't have to click Start, a real timesaver).
-This windwo remains open.
+* a command window that will actually start the server (so you don't have to click Start, a real timesaver).
+This window remains open.
 * a command window that will log in to the database monitor
 ```bat
 @echo off